About Our Team

 Meghan Hintz, MA

-Therapist, Pre-licsensed Professional
+Therapist, Pre-licensed Professional

 Meghan holds a Master’s degree in Forensic Psychology from The Chicago School and completed her clinical training at a behavioral hospital specializing in children and adolescents.
 She has expertise in treating severe trauma, anxiety, depression, and LGBTQIA+ concerns.